fourstix/Elfos-TMS9118-Demos/README.md

   * mackaw.asm - Demo to display a test bitmap.
   * mandrill.asm - Demo to display a test bitmap.
   * plotPixel.asm - Demo to display a data plot.
-  *
+  * saucer.asm - Demo of a flying saucer landing in the desert.
+  * sprites.asm - Demo with five sprites, the last one moving up and down.
+  * showPalette - Demo showing vertical color bars.
+  * spaceship2 - Demo to display color version of the Cosmac spaceship bitmap.
+  * textColors - Demo to display various text and background colors.
 * **/src/include/**  -- Source files for Elf/OS file utilities.
   * ops.inc - Opcode definitions for Asm/02.
   * bios.inc - Bios definitions from Elf/OS
-  * vdp.inc - Video card configuration
+  * vdp.inc - Video card configuration constants
 * **/bin/**  -- Binary files for TMS9118 demo programs.
 * **/lbr/**  -- Library file for TMS9118 demos.
 (Unpack with Elf/OS lbr command)
   * tms9118.lbr - Library file for TMS9118 demos.